sql-machine-learning/elasticdl/docs/designs/serving_design.md

 [SavedModel](https://www.tensorflow.org/guide/saved_model) is the universal file format for TensorFlow models.
 It's language neutral and can be loaded by multiple frameworks (such as TFServing, TFLite, TensorFlow.js and so on).
 We choose to export the ElasticDL model to the SavedModel format.
 In this way, we can leverage various mature solutions to serving our model in different scenarios.

 The model size can vary from several kilobytes to several terabytes.
-Exporting to savedModel can't apply to all the scenarios.
+Exporting to SavedModel can't apply to all the scenarios.
 We divide the model size into two categories: *Small or medium size* and *large size*.
-The small or medium size model can be loaded by a process, and the latter can not fit in a single process.
+The small or medium size model can be loaded by a process, and the latter cannot fit in a single process.
 Training and serving strategies are different between these two cases.
 Please check the following table:

 |                            | Master Central Storage |  AllReduce  |            Parameter Server              |
 |:--------------------------:|:----------------------:|:-----------:|:----------------------------------------:|